Centuries at One Estate

 Portledge

 Portledge Manor sits in the parish of Alwington, Devon, England.
 The estate overlooks the Bristol Channel.
-The Coffin family held this land from the time of the Norman Conquest— over five hundred years of continuous occupation at one estate before a Coffin ever crossed the Atlantic.
+The Coffin family held this land through the medieval centuries, documented in Vivian’s Visitations of Devon back to the 1100s, before a Coffin ever crossed the Atlantic.

 1154-1272